asif-hanif/palm/README.md

 </br>

-All datasets should be placed in a directory named `med-datasets,` and the path of this directory should be specified in the variable `DATASET_ROOT` in the shell [scripts](/scripts/).
+All datasets should be placed in a directory named `Audio-Datasets,` and the path of this directory should be specified in the variable `DATASET_ROOT` in the shell [scripts](/scripts/).
 The directory structure should be as follows:
 ```
-med-datasets/
+Audio-Datasets/
+    ├── Beijing-Opera/
+    ├── CREMA-D/
+    ├── ESC50/
+    ├── ESC50-Actions/
+    ├── GT-Music-Genre/
-    ├── covid/
+    ├── NS-Instruments/
-        |── images/
-            |── train/
-            |── test/
-        |── classnames.txt
-    ├── rsna18/
+    ├── RAVDESS/
-    ├── mimic/
+    ├── SESA/
-    ├── kather/
+    ├── TUT2017/
-    ├── pannuke/
+    ├── UrbanSound8K/
-    ├── digestpath/
+    ├── VocalSound/
  ```